module Indexable(T)

 [2, 5, 7, 10].bsearch_index { |x, i| x > 10 } # => nil

-of all ordered combinations of elements taken from each
+Returns an Array of all ordered combinations of elements taken from each

-and others as Tuple
+of self and others as Tuples.

-Traversal of elements starts from the last Indexable
+Traversal of elements starts from the last Indexable argument.

 [1, 2, 3].cartesian_product({'a', 'b'}) # => [{1, 'a'}, {1, 'b'}, {2, 'a'}, {2, 'b'}, {3, 'a'}, {3, 'b'}]